 Looking for the best places to eat in Austin right now?
-Our curated list of new and essential restaurants to sample will almost certainly have whatever you’re craving, from fall-off-the-bone barbecue to elevated Mexican eats and upscale sushi experiences.
-Eat up y'all!
+Our curated list of new and essential restaurants will almost certainly have whatever you’re craving, from fall-off-the-bone barbecue to elevated Mexican eats and upscale sushi experiences.
+Eat up, y'all!

-From brand-new concepts to welcome expansions by established eateries, Austin’s local food scene is keeping it fresh.
+From new concepts to plant-based cuisine and hip spots to sip wine and classic cocktails, Austin’s local food scene is keeping it fresh.

 Essential Austin Restaurants